Opossunoquonuske

-Opossunoquonuske (variant forms: Oppussoquionuske or Opposunoquonuske), (birthdate unknown – 1610) was a Weroansqua of an Appomattoc town near the mouth of the Appomattox River.
+Opossunoquonuske (variant forms: Oppussoquionuske or Opposunoquonuske) (birthdate unknown – 1610) was a Weroansqua of an Appomattoc town near the mouth of the Appomattox River.
 Weroansqua (or Weroance) is an Algonquian word meaning leader or commander among the Powhatan confederacy of Virginia coast and Chesapeake Bay region.
-She was known as the queen of Appamatuck, The community she led was large enough to provide an estimated twenty warriors to the Powhatan Confederacy.
+She was known as the queen of Appamatuck.
+The community she led was large enough to provide an estimated twenty warriors to the Powhatan Confederacy.

 Native women leaders appear in numerous colonial records, and Opossunoquonuske is among that list.

-Just as Hernando de Soto met a woman he called the Lady of Cofitachequi, John Smith mentions Opossunoquonuske, “Queen of Appomattoc” Even as colonization curtailed more direct forms of political and military leadership for women, later records attest to the ways in which many Native women maintained sociocultural authority.
+Just as Hernando de Soto met a woman he called the Lady of Cofitachequi, John Smith mentions Opossunoquonuske, “Queen of Appomattoc”.
+Even as colonization curtailed more direct forms of political and military leadership for women, later records attest to the ways in which many Native women maintained sociocultural authority.

 Early descriptions

 Various English settlers gave the first recorded descriptions of Opossunoquonuske.
 Captain John Smith described her as “young and comely."
 According to historian Helen Rountree, Captain Christopher Newport gave one of the fullest descriptions of her.
 Newport was an English privateer and ship captain who helped to establish the first English colony in North America at Jamestown in 1607.
 According to Newport, in May of 1607, when Newport, Smith, and an exploring party sailed upriver from Jamestown, the “Queene of Apamatuck kindely entreated” them to visit “her people.”
 He wrote of her as a woman whose name was Opossunoquonuske, was the sister of Coquonasum, the king or werowance of Appomattoc, a town under Powhatan’s dominion.
 Opossunoquonuske’s kinship ties entitled her to rule in her own right.

-Historians, Helen Rountree and Gina M. Martino argue the Powhatan people may have met the Englishmen earlier when they visited a place called Arrohattoc, about five miles from Appomattoc.
+Historians Helen Rountree and Gina M. Martino argue the Powhatan people may have met the Englishmen earlier when they visited a place called Arrohattoc, about five miles from Appomattoc.
 The Native ruler there, whom the English described as the Icing, “most kindely entertained” described Opossunoquske as making a majestic entrance with her attendants.
 She was dignified and dressed more elegantly than anyone else, she wore a copper crown, and other copper jewelry adorned her ears and encircled her neck.
 Her long black hair hung down to the middle of her back.
 She would "permitt none to stand or sitt neere her."

 People who came in contact with her highlighted her bravery.
 Gabriel Archer, an early explorer who settled in Jamestown, wrote of Oppossunoquonuske as "a fatt lustie manly woman" after meeting her in 1607.
-Arriving outlanders had shot off their guns, the noise was nothing in the Powhatan world sounded quite like gunpowder but, according to Archer, Oppsunoquonsque “did not flinch at the sound.”
+Arriving outlanders had shot off their guns, and while nothing in the Powhatan world sounded quite like gunpowder, according to Archer, Oppsunoquonsque “did not flinch at the sound.”